Closed approximate subgroups: compactness, amenability and approximate lattices: Introduction

 But most of the paper will be devoted to investigating a special class of approximate groups called \emph{approximate lattices}.
-These were introduced in recent work of Bj\"{o}rklund and Hartnick \cite{bjorklund2016approximate}.
-The uniform (i.e. co-compact) approximate lattices are defined as those symmetric subsets $\Lambda$ of an ambient locally compact group $G$ that are relatively dense (i.e. $G=\Lambda C$ for some compact subset $C$ of $G$) and very discrete in the sense that $\Lambda^3$ is uniformly discrete (or equivalently the identity is isolated in $\Lambda^6$).
-Bj\"{o}rklund and Hartnick made the simple yet remarkable observation that such $\Lambda$'s must be approximate subgroups of $G$.
-They also defined a non-uniform version of this notion under the name of \emph{strong approximate lattice}, see \cite[Def.
-4.9]{bjorklund2016approximate} and Subsection \ref{Subsection: Invariant hull, strong approximate lattices, cut-and-project schemes} below.
-When $G$ is commutative these sets had been defined and studied already in the 1970's by Yves Meyer \cite{meyer1972algebraic}; they are the so-called \emph{mathematical quasi-crystals} and have been much studied since in particular in connection with mathematical physics \cite{MR3136260}.
+These were first systematically studied in recent work of Bj\"{o}rklund and Hartnick \cite{bjorklund2016approximate}.
+The approximate lattices are those approximate subgroups $\Lambda$ of an ambient locally compact group $G$ that have finite co-volume (i.e. $G=\Lambda \mathcal{F}$ for some Borel subset $\mathcal{F}$ of $G$ of finite Haar measure) and are uniformly discrete (or equivalently the identity is isolated in $\Lambda^2$).
+Note that this definition is due to Hrushovski \cite{hrushovski2020beyond}, Bj\"{o}rklund and Hartnick first defined \emph{uniform} approximate lattices (when $\mathcal{F}$ is relatively compact) as well as a non-uniform version of this notion under the name of \emph{strong approximate lattice}, see \cite[Def.
+4.9]{bjorklund2016approximate} and Subsection \ref{Subsection: Invariant hull, strong approximate lattices, cut-and-project schemes} below (the link between these three notions is investigated in \cite{machado2022discrete}).
+When $G$ is commutative these sets had been defined and studied already in the 1970's by Yves Meyer \cite{meyer1972algebraic}; they are a model of the so-called \emph{mathematical quasi-crystals} and have been much studied since, in particular in connection with mathematical physics \cite{MR3136260}.

 A simple way to construct approximate lattices is via a cut-and-project scheme, namely the datum $(G,H, \Gamma)$ of two locally compact groups $G$ and $H$, and a lattice $\Gamma$ in $G\times H$, which projects injectively to $G$ and densely to $H$.
-Given a symmetric relatively compact neighbourhood of the identity $W_0 \subset H$, one defines the \emph{model set} $P_0(G,H,\Gamma,W0) := p_G ((G \times W_0) \cap \Gamma)$, where $p_G$ is the projection to the first factor.
+Given a symmetric relatively compact neighbourhood of the identity $W_0 \subset H$, one defines the \emph{model set} $P_0(G,H,\Gamma,W_0) := p_G ((G \times W_0) \cap \Gamma)$, where $p_G$ is the projection to the first factor.
 It is easy to see that a model set, or even any set commensurable to a model set, must be an approximate lattice.
 For more on cut-and-project sets we refer the reader to \cite{bjorklund2016aperiodic,bjorklund2017aperiodic}.

 Central to our paper is an idea, exploited in \cite{MR2833482} and \cite{MR3090256} on the way to the structure theorems established there, which consists in defining a certain topology on the approximate group by means of what we will call here a \emph{good model}: